 The mill will have a capacity of approximately 20,000 tons of feed per year to meet needs of ISU classes, tours, short courses, research diets, internships, small batches and rations for livestock and poultry.

 Iowa leads the nation in the amount of animal feed consumed at more than 21 million tons a year.
 The feed industry in the state represents more than $20 billion in sales and more than 58,000 jobs in Iowa are connected to the industry.

 About Kent Corporation

-Kent Corporation, headquartered in Muscatine, Iowa (USA) is a diversified, family-owned corporation with operating subsidiaries involved in corn wet milling, the production of animal feeds, and the manufacture of food and beverage products.
-Kent Corporation is owned by the Kent family and led by third generation family member, Gage A. Kent.
-Kent serves customers across the world and employs approximately two thousand people in its 23 locations across 13 states and three countries
+Kent Corporation, headquartered in Muscatine, Iowa (USA) is a diversified, family-owned corporation with operating subsidiaries involved in corn wet milling, the production of animal feeds, and the manufacture of food, beverage and pet products.
+Kent is led by third generation family member, Gage A. Kent.
+Kent serves customers across the world and employs approximately two thousand people in 40 locations across 20 states and seven countries.

 Carol Reynolds, Kent Corporation, 563-264-4532, [email protected]